Jolanta Fraszyńska

-Jolanta Fraszyńska (born 14 December 1968 in Mysłowice) – Polish actress in film and theater.
+Jolanta Fraszyńska (born 14 December 1968 in Mysłowice) is a Polish actress in film and theater.

 Biography

 Fraszyńska spent her childhood in Mysłowice, Poland.
 As a six year old she began performing in the singing and dancing program of the local cultural center WSS "Społem", and later in the church-affiliated arts organization Oaza.
 She matriculated at the State Higher Theater School in Wrocław (wrocławska Państwowa Wyższa Szkoła Teatralna) upon completing her studies at the pre-school academy Studium Wychowania Przedszkolnego.
 In 1990 she completed further schooling in Kraków at the Państwowa Szkoła Teatralna im.
 Ludwika Solskiego.
 During 1991–1998 she worked as actress in the theater Teatr Polski in Wrocław.
 In 1998 she moved to Warsaw at the leading Teatr Dramatyczny.
 She took part in twenty-five productions of the television-broadcast Teatr Telewizji.

 She debuted in cinematic work in 1991, playing Ania in In flagranti, a film by Wojciech Biedroń.

 From 6 September 2008 she had participated in the 4th edition of the television program Jak oni śpiewają, but 28 September 2008 she was forced to cancel owing to health problems, ultimately taking 13th place in the overall competition.
 In 2011 she joined the jury panel of the 13th edition of Polish Dancing with the Stars (Taniec z gwiazdami), thereby replacing actress Beata Tyszkiewicz.